You don’t need to steer clear of fat — in fact, there are certain types of fats you may want to add to your diet to boost your heart health.

 - Walnuts

-- Fish, including salmon, anchovies, mackerel, trout and tuna
+- Fatty fish, including salmon, anchovies, mackerel, trout and tuna

-Eating more foods with heart-healthy fats can help reduce your cholesterol and blood sugar levels as well as your risk for heart disease.
-Not only that, but they also boost brain function!
+Eating more foods with heart-healthy fats can help reduce your cholesterol, blood pressure and blood sugar levels, which can reduce the risk of heart disease.
+Not only that, but they also boost brain function.

 Incorporating heart-healthy fats into your diet is easy when you get a little bit creative.
-For example, you can use avocado spread as a substitute for mayo, dice avocado as a salad-topper or sprinkle some flax and sunflower seeds into a salad or bowl of oatmeal.
+For example, you can use avocado spread as a substitute for mayo, diced avocado as a salad topper or sprinkle some flax and sunflower seeds into a salad or bowl of oatmeal.